 PDF of my Curriculum Vitae (updated June, 2024)

-At UCSC, I teach classes on early modern Europe and the early modern world (with a focus on the Portuguese and British Empires); the global history of science, technology, and medicine; and the history of drugs, broadly construed.
+At UCSC, I teach classes on early modern Europe and the early modern world; the global history of science, technology, and medicine; and the history of drugs, broadly construed.

 I am currently accepting PhD students in these and related fields.